Biography of Col. John Astle U.S.M.C. (Ret.)

 John flew helicopter patrols for the Baltimore Police Department December from 1978 through December 1984 then worked as a medical evacuation pilot for the Washington Hospital Center from 1985-2005.

 As an American politician, John continued his public service by serving the people of Maryland first as a member of the Maryland House of Delegates representing District 30, Anne Arundel County, January 1983 to January 11, 1995, and then as a member of the Maryland Senate, January 11, 1995 to January 9, 2019.
 A respected leader, John served as Vice-Chairman of the powerful Senate Finance Committee, where he played a key role in shaping state policy on energy, healthcare, banking and insurance.
 He also served as Chairman of the Anne Arundel County Senate Delegation, and as a member of the Joint Audit Committee, the Legislative Policy Committee and the Joint Information Technology and Biotechnology Committee.
 An avid sportsman and environmental advocate, John is a long-time supporter of the National Congressional Sportsmen’s Foundation.
 He spearheaded the creation of the Maryland Legislative Sportsmen’s Caucus in 2001, which led to the creation of a National Assembly of Sportsmen’s Caucuses.
-He was a Senate Chair of the Maryland Caucus and a Past and the First President of the national organization.
+He was the Senate Chair of the Maryland Caucus and the First President of the national organization.

 John also served in key leadership positions with organizations working to restore the Chesapeake Bay, including a position on the Chesapeake Bay Trust’s Board of Trustees.
 John is a member of the American Legion, Veterans of Foreign Wars, Disabled American Veterans, National Rifle Association, Safari Club International and was an active member of the Maryland Veterans Caucus.
 He served as a Member of the Board of the Maryland Tourism Development Board and Chairman of the Board of Visit Annapolis & Anne Arundel County Visitors Center.
 John lives in Annapolis, Maryland with his wife Jayne.